If this scheme pleases you, click here to download.

 In groups or in pairs, learners are guided to draw a triangle.

-In groups or in pairs, learners are guided to construct the angle bisectors of angle PQR and angle QPR to meet at M In groups or in pairs, learners are guided to construct circles touching the sides of a triangle. |
+In groups or in pairs, learners are guided to construct the perpendicular bisectors of AB and AC to intersect at O

 KLB; Top Scholar: Mathematics

 Learner's Book Grade 8 pg.
-125-127 Ruler Digital devices |
+120-122

-Oral questions Oral Report Observation
+Oral questions Oral Report Observation Written exercise

 Geometry